-5. Thinking of your pet // Pets aren’t allowed in any NT National Parks or in Arnhem Land.
+5. Thinking of your pet // Pets aren’t allowed in any NT National Parks or in most of Arnhem Land.
+The exception being Nhulunbuy and the surrounding area including the Dhimurru campgrounds.
 Boarding facilities are available in Darwin and Katherine.

 6. An open mind // Your visit to Arnhem Land will definitely be enhanced by leaving all preconceived notions behind.